Grand Unification Higgs-$\mathcal{R}^2$ Inflation: Complementarity between Proton Decay and CMB Observables: Discussion

-A major outcome of this work is the establishment of a quantitative connection between cosmological observables ($n_s$, $r$) and the parameters of the GUT symmetry-breaking chain ($M_U$, $M_I$).
+A major outcome of this work is establishing a quantitative connection between cosmological observables ($n_s$, $r$) and the parameters of the GUT symmetry-breaking chain ($M_U$, $M_I$).
 The slow-rolling inflaton $\phi$ triggers spontaneous symmetry breaking, dictating both the formation epoch and the subsequent inflationary dilution of topological monopoles.
 We identify a precise \textit{partial-inflation} window in which monopoles are sufficiently diluted to avoid overclosure yet remain potentially observable.
-The choice of the Palatini formulation has important phenomenological consequences, as it alters the mapping from the Jordan to the Einstein frame.
+The Palatini formulation has important phenomenological consequences, altering the mapping from the Jordan to the Einstein frame.
 This leads to systematically lower predictions for the tensor-to-scalar ratio $r$ and, critically, produces a direct, predictive correlation between the grand unification scale $M_U$ and $r$ (shown in the \emph{bottom} panels of Figs.~\ref{fig:monopoles1}, \ref{fig:monopoles2}, and~\ref{fig:monopoles3}).
 Consequently, observational constraints on $r$ from the CMB can directly inform the allowed parameter space for GUT-scale physics.